Climate-Critical Workforce Training, Equipment & Infrastructure Grants

 • Strand B: Climate-Critical Upskilling for Incumbent Workers

-• Strand C: Equipment and Infrastructure to Support Climate-Critical Training
+• Strand C: Equipment Infrastructure and Training Ecosystem Support

 Successful applicants will propose projects that demonstrate a high level of employer engagement and leverage of existing workforce development systems, and lead to high-quality careers in climate-critical occupations.